Mahodar-r-m/-Project/README.md

 - Certificate is available to a students only after completion of all 6 exams (Grade and name is printed on certificate)
 - Last but not the least | Light & Dark Mode is available to switch between as per your interest

-NOTE : DO NOT EDIT ANT FILE
+NOTE : DO NOT EDIT/DELETE ANY FILE

 YOU CAN USE THIS PROJECT FOR FREE OF COST ADD YOUR MARKS AND GET A CERTIFICATE FOR FREE
 - Project Link : https://lnkd.in/dD3ghAx